“Buy Now Pay Later” Is Keeping You Broke

 Buy Now, Pay Later Companies Are Also Under Pressure

 Despite rapid growth, BNPL providers face significant financial challenges.
-Klarna, one of the largest BNPL platforms, reported a net loss of hundreds of millions of dollars in early 2025, driven largely by unpaid consumer balances.
+Klarna, one of the largest BNPL platforms, reported a net loss in early 2025, driven largely by unpaid consumer balances.7

 If repayment problems continue, other BNPL providers may face similar financial strain, creating risk for retailers that rely on installment payments to drive sales.